 February 7th, 2017

-So yeah, yesterday, six days shy of having arrived, I bid farewell to The Slabs, to begin the third phase of this here journey o’ mine, and re-integrate myself back out into reality.
+So yeah, yesterday, six days shy of two months of having arrived, I bid farewell to The Slabs, to begin the third phase of this here journey o’ mine, and re-integrate myself back out into reality.

 I also need to quit being such a fuckin’ asshole… an entry (or two, can’t recall) back, when mentioning of my impending departure from Slab City, I wrote of what more is there to photograph here, just more garbage littering the desert landscape?
 I need to quit being such a judgmental prick, and keep my snide comments to myself, or even better, eradicate them from my thought in the first place.